guigrpa/storyboard/README.md

 // 2016-03-09T16:31:52.231Z             db INFO  Fetching item 26...
 ```

 As seen above, we recommend using the popular [chalk](https://github.com/chalk/chalk) library by Sindre Sorhus.
 Chalk is automatically extended by Storyboard for use in the browser.
-If you prefer another ANSI-color library, make sure it's universal and doesn't disable itself in the browser.
+If you prefer another ANSI-colour library, make sure it's universal and doesn't disable itself in the browser.

 ### Attachments